 Many other tragedies that occurred during Tevet are recorded.
 For example, in 1496 the Jews of Portugal, many of whom had immigrated there after their expulsion from Spain only four years before, were presented with the edict that they must be baptized into Catholicism or leave the country within a year.

-How fitting, then, that the dark days of Tevet are illuminated by the light of Hanukkah, a reminder that at Creation God created the light and saw that it was good.
-The name Tevet comes from the Hebrew root tov, meaning good.
-His light dispels every darkness.
+How fitting, then, that the dark days at the start of Tevet are illuminated by the light of Hanukkah.
+A glowing reminder that at Creation God created the light and saw that it was good.
+The name Tevet comes from the root of the Hebrew word tov, meaning good.
+The goodness of His light dispels every darkness.
 His deliverance is always at hand.
 Interestingly, it was on Rosh Chodesh Tevet that, after their ordeal in the Ark, Noah finally saw a sign of their deliverance,

 …in the tenth month, on the first day of the month, the tops of the mountains were seen.